songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 decider as an example (`DiskThresholdDeciderTests`).
 As we saw in the previous sections "Responsibility" and "Making Decisions", the allocation is made using the index metadata, shard routing, routing allocation, etc. All these data are fetched eagerly and passed as input parameters.
-Therefore, it makes the test quite simple: we just need to provide these information to a decider without mocking anything as there are no external calls.
-More precisely, in a test-case, we:
+Therefore, it makes the test quite simple: we just need to provide this information to a decider without mocking anything as there are no external calls.
+More precisely, in a test case, we:

 * prepare settings that are relevant to this decider
 * create a decider instance using these settings
 * prepare a cluster state (including index metadata, shard routing, etc) which are necessary for making the decision
-* create an allocation service which encapsulates the decider under test
+* create an allocation service that encapsulates the decider under test
-* require re-routing the shards by calling the service, which asks the deciders to make decision behind the screen
+* require re-routing the shards by calling the service, which asks the deciders to make the decision behind the screen
 * finally assert the result

 **Testing a multi-decision decider.** To understand this, let's take `AllocationDecidersTests` as an example.
 In this test suite, it tests the debug mode and the early termination.
-Because these expectations are not tight to any specific child deciders, the set up simply uses some mocked deciders instantiated as anonymous classes.
+Because these expectations are not tight to any specific child deciders, the setup simply uses some mocked deciders instantiated as anonymous classes.

 ```java
 final AllocationDeciders allocationDeciders = new AllocationDeciders(Arrays.asList(
     new AllocationDecider() { ... }, new AllocationDecider() { ... }));
 ```

-**Testing a service that depends on the deciders.** In the case, the testing is more complex to set up because we need to prepare the deciders.
+**Testing a service that depends on the deciders.** In this case, the testing is more complex to set up because we need to prepare the deciders.
 Depending on the needs of that service, it may plug some decider during the setup phase.
 The easiest setup is to prepare a no-operation decider system,